IBM/cis-integration/cis_manual_steps.md

     }
 }
 ```
-where APP_URL is the URL of your Code Engine application.
+where APP_DOMAIN is the hostname of your Code Engine application.

 Second, create a trigger that maps your applcations hostname with an action.
 For your trigger URL append `/*` to the end.
 For example, in our case the hostname would be `gcat-interns-rock.com/*`.
 Select the action you just created.